NBISweden/workshop-reproducible-research/pages/git/git-5-branches.md

 Run `git log --graph --all --oneline` again to see how the merge commit brings back the changes made in `test_alignment` to `main`.

-> **Tip** <br>
+!!!
+Tip
-> If working on different features or parts of an analysis on different
-> branches, and at the same time maintaining a working `main` branch for the
-> stable code, it is convenient to periodically merge the changes made to
-> `main` into relevant branches (*i.e.* the opposite to what we did above).
+    If working on different features or parts of an analysis on different branches, and at the same time maintaining a working `main` branch for the stable code, it is convenient to periodically merge the changes made to `main` into relevant branches (*i.e.* the opposite to what we did above).
-> That way, you keep your experimental branches up-to-date with the newest
-> changes and make them easier to merge into `main` when time comes.
+    That way, you keep your experimental branches up-to-date with the newest changes and make them easier to merge into `main` when time comes.

 * If we do not want to do more work in `test_alignment` we can delete that
   branch: